JustinPrins98/CSS_to_the_Rescue_JustinPrins/README.md

 Welcome to my repository for the course CSS to the Rescue.
-For this course, I've created a Chernobul control panel.
+For this course, I've created a Chernobyl control panel.
 My process report is in my wiki.